BCDevOps/openshift-wiki/docs/RH-SSO/ServiceDefinition.md

 #### SSO Community

-There is an online chat community around the SSO service that can be found on the #sso channel within the BC Government’s Pathfinder [RocketChat](https://urldefense.com/v3/__https://chat.developer.gov.bc.ca__;!!AaIhyw!8bUQ-ueqvwzSt81KSGr1CpWd8zBn0y92QL20XIp0Y88YgiBHYT_0O7nu4V5puhvJwQ$).
+There is an online chat community around the SSO service that can be found on the #sso channel within the BC Government’s Pathfinder [RocketChat](https://chat.developer.gov.bc.ca/home).
 This online forum is used for asking questions, resolving possible issues and following developments on the service.

 ### Eligibility & Prerequisites

 This Single Sign-On (SSO) service is offered to BC Government teams who are building cloud native web or mobile applications.
-Teams wishing to use this service should initially connect with the Enterprise DevOps Team (BCDevExchange: https://bcdevexchange.org/) to discuss their needs and ensure alignment prior to making an SSO implementation request.
+Teams wishing to use this service should initially connect with the Enterprise DevOps Team (mailto:BCDevExchange@gov.bc.ca) to discuss their needs and ensure alignment prior to making an SSO implementation request.

 Note: This SSO service is undergoing upgrades in 2021 and is currently not recommended for critical applications.
 Support is currently available only during business hours and only on a best efforts basis.
 If your application is critical, please contact Web Access Management (WAM) and/or Provincial Identity Information Management Program (IDIM).

 ### How to Request

 Teams wishing to have realms created should follow the steps outlined on the [SSO Realm Request](RequestSSORealm.md) webpage.
-If for you need further information, connect with the Enterprise DevOps Team through the following link for the BCDevExchange: https://bcdevexchange.org/
+If for you need further information, connect with the Enterprise DevOps Team through the following email address: (mailto:BCDevExchange@gov.bc.ca)

 ### Availability